 It is difficult for monetary policy to be additive at these levels.
 We are not convinced that the US Federal Reserve (Fed) and the Bank of England are keen to take rates into negative territory given the questionable results seen in Europe and Japan.

 We doubt that short-term policy rates will rise in any major developed country in 2021.
 Central banks have indicated they will remain accommodative, a bias which should help depress volatility in markets.
 We take our cue from two factors.
 First, today’s central bankers are schooled against the stalling effect of tightening policy too soon, which held back recoveries and contributed to Japan’s lost decade in the 1990s.
 Remember the Fed took seven years to raise rates after the 2007-2008 Global Financial Crisis and was shaken by the ‘taper tantrum’ in 2013 when it suggested winding down asset purchases2.
 Second, the Fed actively signposted its inclination to hold rates by moving to flexible average inflation targeting (FAIT) back in August.
-It is willing to allow inflation (rising prices) to overshoot 2% in the short term.
+It is willing to allow inflation to overshoot 2% in the short term.

 Much ado about nothing

 Monetary policy can be supportive by doing nothing.
-Holding rates steady at ultra-low levels while inflation rises pushes real rates (rates adjusted for inflation) down.
+Holding rates steady at ultra-low levels while inflation rises pushes real rates down.
 This means that the real cost of financing is falling, which can encourage businesses to invest and households to take out credit.
 It is no accident that housing markets as far apart as the US, Sweden, and Australia have remained buoyant throughout the crisis as real rates have remained low or fallen.
 We do, however, need to be mindful that easy monetary policy can be an incentive for excessive risk-taking.

 The Fed has also been extremely effective at using signalling to achieve desired results.
 For example, despite announcing corporate bond purchase programmes the actual purchases it has made have been derisory – merely knowing the Fed was providing an implicit backstop was sufficient for private demand to absorb bond issues.
 By early November 2020 the Fed’s Primary Market Corporate Credit Facility had not even been tapped and the Secondary Market Corporate Credit Facility held just US$13.5 billion of corporate bonds and corporate bond exchange traded funds (ETFs) – just 0.2% of the eligible US$8.7 trillion market3.